My curated selection of Ceremony Enhancements are a great way to visually declare the intent of your ceremony.

 The ritual of the Wishing Stones is a wonderful way to include everyone in your wedding ceremony.
 When guests arrive at the ceremony, they are given a Wishing Stone along with a permanent, fine-tipped marker to write their wish for you directly on the stone.
 At the reception and everyday thereafter, the Wishing Stones will be displayed in a lovely apothecary jar for you and your partner to keep as a reminder of your family and friends’ blessings on your special day.
 (This Ceremony Enhancement is best for smaller, more intimate weddings and baby blessings.)

 In ancient China, sky lanterns were used as a method of communication on the battlefield.
-Today, at the lantern festivals celebrated in many countries, the floating objects are regarded as symbolic of letting go of your past self so that a new, better self can emerge in the New Year.
+Today, at lantern festivals celebrated in many countries, the floating objects are symbolic of releasing your past self so a new, better self can emerge in the New Year.
 Naturally, these beautiful ornamental lights have found their way into many celebrations with their thought-provoking beauty, including wedding ceremonies!
 For couples, it represents the letting go of the past and embracing your new role as “partner for life” with the person you love most in this world.
 If your ceremony is outdoors and is set to begin around dusk, this is a magical way to end the most important part of the day.

 Bible, Coins, and Lasso